 To consider and determine the following application:

-16.2 The Committee considered a report by the Head of Planning Services, as amended by the agenda update sheet (copy appended to the signed copy of the minutes).
-The report was introduced by Jane Moseley, County Planning Manager who gave a presentation on the application, details of the consultation, evidence provided by the applicant and evidence from the County Council and the key issues in respect of the application.
+5.2 The Committee considered a report by the Head of Planning Services, as amended by Agenda Update Sheet No. 2, which incorporated all previous updates listed in the original Agenda Update sheet (copies appended to the signed copy of the minutes).
+The report was introduced by Edward Anderson, who gave a presentation on the proposals, details of the consultation and key issues in respect of the application.

 5.3 Mrs Trudie Mitchell, Chairman, Horsham Denne Neighbourhood Council (HDNC) spoke on the application and raised some objections.
 In general, HDNC supports the application and appreciates amendments made to reduce the overall size of building.
 The gold coloured metal cladding on the Live Fire Training tower is building is too garish; the tower and proposed colour are completely out of character with the location and existing building materials, and because the building faces the setting sun there are safety concerns for traffic on the adjacent A24.
 A more subdued colour should be considered.
 Highwood roundabout presents problems for both motorists and pedestrians.
 Confusing lane markings on the slip road approaching the roundabout means motorists switch lanes unexpectedly.
 It is very difficult to access the only footpath to Broadbridge Heath due to poor sight lines at the crossing points and the 40mph speed limit means vehicles approach too quickly for safe crossing.
 Problems will be exacerbated by the introduction of emergency vehicles and fire station traffic.
 It was suggested that traffic signals should be installed during construction of the development.